hkirk/swtafp-slides/slides/09/architecture.md

 ### Hexagonal architecture

-* To avoid BL to contaminate e.g. UI
+* To avoid BLL to contaminate e.g. UI
 * Alternative to layered architecture
 * Each component is connection via a number of ports
 * Onion architecture was inspired by Hexogonal architecture